paperManu/splash/README.md

 Attributes:

 - resizable [int]: if set to anything but 0, the texture will be resizable

+### texture_syphon
+Only available on OSX.
+A texture_syphon connects to a [Syphon](http://syphon.v002.info/) shared GPU texture.
+It derives from the texture class.

+Links to:

+- object
+- window (currently buggy)

+Attributes:

+- connect [["servername" : "name"], ["appname" : name]]: sets the servename, appname or both names of the Syphon source to use.
+If set to an empty array, it will connect to the first source available.
+This has to be set otherwise it won't connect to anything.

 ### window
 A window is an output to a screen.